RuffNotes/RuffChain/WhitePaper.md

 Alex Goh has more than 15 years of management and operations experience in China and Asia Pacific, including with Fosun Investment Southeast Asia, formerly as a 360 Cloud venture partner and President.
 He has served at HP and Dell in a number of departmental executive posts, working for Hewlett-Packard as vice president of enterprise groups and Internet + general manager, and as Dell's global business partnerships manager.

-## Investors and investment groups
+## Investors and Investment Groups

 - DFund
 	- Former Ink Weather co-founder, well-known blockchain and digital asset exchange investor, and Internet venture capital investment fund founders.
-- Wenxin Venture Capital Partners
+- Fenbushi Capital
-	- Lanting Juxian (NYSE: LITB) co-founder
-	- Blog China (Beijing) Technologies Ltd. co-founder
-	- US Blog China Technology Co. co-founder
-- Wugang, CEO of Bixin
+- NEO Foundation
+- LinkVC
 - Concensus Capital
-- Fly Future Capital
-- Fenbushi Capital
-- NEO
 - Bits Angels

+## Advisors

+- Wen Xin
+	- Light in the Box (NYSE: LITB) Co-founder
+	- Blog China Technologies Ltd. Co-founder
+	- Partner, Ceyuan Ventures

+- Wu Gang
+	- CEO of Bixin

+- Bian Jiang
-- Bian Jiang, Baidu Lead Product Manager，Senior Vice President；WeXFin founder & CEO，Hongtai Fund Aplus managing partner
+	- Baidu Lead Product Manager，Senior Vice President；WeXFin founder & CEO，APlus Fund Managing Partner
+- Kong Huawei
-- Kong Huawei, Director of Zhongguancun Shanghai
+	- Principle, Institution of Computing Technology, Chinese Academy of Science, Shanghai
-- Wang Yuehua
+- Richard Wang
+	- Famous Early Stage Investor, Partner at DFJ Dragon Fund.

 ## Roadmap